GeoscienceAustralia/dea-knowledge-hub/docs/data/product/dea-waterbodies-landsat/_access.md

 :::{dropdown} How to view the map

 DEA Waterbodies can be viewed on the DEA Maps tool, making it easy to explore and interact with the data.
-To get started, open DEA Waterbodies on the [DEA Maps](https://maps.dea.ga.gov.au/#share=s-4RjD9N7swBCZSkXRJJBxOLzVZyK)
+To get started, open DEA Waterbodies on [DEA Maps](https://maps.dea.ga.gov.au/#share=s-4RjD9N7swBCZSkXRJJBxOLzVZyK)

 Or, you can manually add the DEA Waterbodies layer to DEA Maps: